MattDierick/RTD-APIm-ADC-Controller/source/class3/module1/module1.rst

    #.
 POST Buy Stocks

 #.
 Both works and are routed to the ``MainApp pod`` in K8S thanks to the NIGNX+ API GW.
 #.
 You can check in the Web Application in ``Chrome`` if your Buy Stock call passed.
-It should appears in the last transaction GUI.
+It should appear in the last transaction GUI.

 .. image:: ../pictures/module1/webapp.png
    :align: center